baltikaa9/ZXChatGPT/README.md

 ## Docker
 - Create a directory `data` if it is not created: `mkdir data`
 - Create a bot image: `docker build -t zxchatgpt .`
-- Create a volume to store the context: `docker volume create zxchatgpt-data`
 - Create and run a container: `docker run --name zxchatgpt -v zxchatgpt-data:/data -d zxchatgpt`